tbvgl/wappler-bull-queues/README.md

 * REDIS_PREFIX: The prefix for the database.
 This is useful if you need to connect to a clusert.
 * REDIS_BULL_METRICS: Boolean.
 Enables Bull metrics collection which can be visualised with a GUI like https://taskforce.sh/
 * REDIS_BULL_METRICS_TIME: The timeframe for metric collection.
 Defaults to TWO_WEEKS if metrics are enabled
+* LOG_BULL_JOBS: Enables job processor logs which are added to the job object.

 ## Logging